 The units have been developed by, and based on SFEDI business and enterprise National Occupational Standards.

 Delivered by the Golf Club Management Partnership

-The PGA are a members’ organisation and educate and train PGA Professionals to degree level with the very latest skills and expertise to operate in all areas of golf so golfers can enjoy and play better golf while golf clubs can benefit from the successful management of their facility.
+The PGA are a members’ organisation which educate and train PGA Professionals to degree level with the very latest skills and expertise, to operate in all areas of golf.
+Golfers can enjoy and play better golf while golf clubs can benefit from the successful management of their facility.

 For further information go to the PGA's website